 If there were a way to have your fillers injected with less pain and less bruising, how many would opt for that choice?
 The choice is here now!

 DermaSculpt™ micro-cannula “injection” is the new way to deliver fillers.
-A micro-cannula slides under the skin for easier, more pain free and more bruise free placement of dermal fillers.
-If you're considering filler treatment but a fear of needles is holding you back, Dr. Fitzgerald can discuss DermaSculpt during a consultation at our Los Angeles office: 323-464-8046.
+A micro-cannula slides under the skin for easier, more pain-free, and more bruise-free placement of dermal fillers.
+If you’re considering filler treatment but a fear of needles is holding you back, Dr. Fitzgerald can discuss DermaSculpt in Los Angeles during a consultation at our office.

 What Is a Micro-Cannula?

-A micro-cannula is a very thin, tiny, flexible hollow tube with a smooth round tip.
+A DermaSculpt micro-cannula in Los Angeles is a very thin, tiny, flexible hollow tube with a smooth round tip.
 The sharp end is gone!
-Instead of many needle sticks, we only need a very few to provide entry points for the cannula.
-That means fewer needle marks, less pain and far less probability of bruising.
+Instead of many needle sticks, we only need a few to provide entry points for the cannula.
+That means fewer needle marks, less pain, and far less probability of bruising.

 What Are the Benefits of a Micro-Cannula over a Needle?